FabioF98/CryptoData/README.md

 The main goal of this project was to create an automated reported that each day at a specific time, defined by the user, would retrieve information about cryptocurrencies.
 In particular the script must compute the following :
 1. The cryptocurrency with the largest volume (in $) of the last 24 hours.
 2. The top and worst 10 cryptocurrencies (based on percentage increase in the last 24 hours).
-3. The amount needed (in $) to buy one unit of the best 20 cryptocurrencies[^1]
+3. The amount needed (in $) to buy one unit of the best 20 cryptocurrencies[^1].
 4. The amount needed (in $) to but one unit of every cryptocurrency whose volume in the last 24 hours exceeded $76.000.000.
-5. The net percentage gain or loss the user would have made having bought one of the best 20 cryptocurrencies of the previous day
+5. The net percentage gain or loss the user would have made having bought one of the best 20 cryptocurrencies of the previous day.

 ## Project Structure
 The first thing needed for the program to run was data from CoinMarketCap, and I obtained it using its API.
 Following the official documentation from the website I implemented a try/except clause inside the script to catch any error that might occur during the execution.
 The next step was the creation of a set of parameters in the form of dictionaries, that were needed as function arguments once I requested the data through the API.
 After that, I created another dictionary and I filled it with empty fields, which would be later filled with information from each of the cryptocurrency I was interested in.